-High profile celebrities like Anushka Sharma and Virat Kohli managed to personalise and execute the wedding of everyone’s dreams proving that your wedding planners and vendors can make all the difference on your special day!
+High profile celebrities like Anushka Sharma and Virat Kohli managed to personalize and execute the wedding of everyone’s dreams proving that your wedding planners and vendors can make all the difference on your special day!
 By expressing gratitude towards their wedding planners, the power couple showed the world that hiring the “right” vendors can make all the difference for your big day.

 - Wedding Planner